Azure/cyclecloud-pbspro/README.md

 ### Copy the binaries into the cloud locker

-To copy the installer with _azcopy_ to the Azure CycleCloud storage account, use the following commands:
+To copy the installer with _azcopy_ to the Azure CycleCloud storage account, use the following commands (the same works with RHEL 8.x with _.el8.x86_64.rpm_):

 ```bash